ivishnumurthyhegde/Swasth/README.md

 # covid-19_website

-In this project i created a website which have the information about the corona virus and also i created a bot which answers to questions realated covid-19 .
+In this project i created a Static website which have the information about the corona virus and also i created a bot which answers to questions realated covid-19 .

-I created this bot using AZURE BOTSERVICE and a QnA MAKER.
+I created this bot using AZURE BOTSERVICE and a QnA MAKER and Static web app service.

-Link of the azure service (Azure bot service): https://azure.microsoft.com/en-in/services/bot-services/
+Link of my project( website url) :- https://delightful-pebble-0a0e2d710.1.azurestaticapps.net/

- and my website link( to test the bot): https://ivishnumurthyhegde.github.io/covid-19-website/ and i hosted the website in github.
+ and i hosted  website in github also. link of github hosted website: https://ivishnumurthyhegde.github.io/covid-19-website/

  Below are the some of the steps and sample images taken while doing the project :
  1. azure resource group